On the computability of conditional probability: Introduction

 We also characterize a situation in which conditioning is possible in the presence of noisy data, capturing many natural models in science and engineering.
-Let $\rv U$, $\rv V$ and $\rv E$ be computable random variables, and suppose that $\Pr_{\rv E}$ is absolutely continuous with a bounded computable density $p_{\rv E}$ and $\rv E$ is independent of $\rv U$ and $\rv V$.
+Let $\rv U$, $\rv V$, and $\rv E$ be computable random variables where $\rv U$ and $\rv E$ are real-valued, and suppose that $\Pr_{\rv E}$ is absolutely continuous with a bounded computable density $p_{\rv E}$ and $\rv E$ is independent of $\rv U$ and $\rv V$.
 We can think of $\rv U + \rv E$ as the corruption of an idealized measurement $\rv U$ by independent source of additive error $\rv E$.
-In Corollary~\ref{indnoise}, we show that the conditional distribution $\Pr[(\rv U, \rv V)\,|\,\rv U + \rv E]$ is computable (even if $\Pr[(\rv U, \rv V)\,|\,\rv U ]$ is not).
-Finally, we discuss how symmetry can contribute to the computability of conditional distributions.
+In Corollary~\ref{indnoise}, we show that the conditional distribution map $\CondProbFunc{(\rv U, \rv V)}{\rv U + \rv E}$ is computable (even if $\CondProbFunc{(\rv U, \rv V)}{\rv U}$ is not).
+Finally, we discuss how symmetry, in the form of \emph{exchangeability}, can contribute to the computability of conditional distributions.